riccim94/ASCATCATA/README.md

 ![](Images/plot_tds_4.png)

+This plot represents the distribution of the residuals estimated from glm decomposition.
+This plot is available to evaluate if there are evident structures in the residuals at the multivariate level, to estimate if a significant factor was not considered, or if there is some outlier value that behave in a completely different way compared to the other values.

+To estimate this it is necessary to evaluate the correlation structure between loadings attributes to different sensory descriptors and observe the presence of outliers in the scores values, or score values that are not related to a bivariate normal structure.

 It is possible to select different arrangements for the depiction of loading values specifying the different parameters of the plot_ASCA() function.
 By defining a number or the name of the factor in **object** it is possible to select which plot will be printed.
 Modifying the values of **density**, **path**, **path.smooth**, and **time.label** parameters it is possible to modify the aesthetic of the plot.

 ``` r